-Here are few things you should know when deciding to bring a pet into your home.
+Here are few things you should know when deciding to bring a pet dog into your home.

-Whether you’re considering adopting a cat, or a dog, you should know that breed absolutely matters.
+When you’re considering adopting a dog, you should know that breed absolutely matters.

 There is a huge difference between a Mastiff and a Maltese, and before you ever make a final decision you should consider the difference between different kinds of pets, and which breed is the best fit for you and your home.

 Another factor to consider is the size of your home, and whether or not you have a yard.
 Larger breeds typically need more space to move around, and if you’re still living in a one bedroom apartment, you might find you and your pet fighting for some elbow room.

 Once you are sure that the dog you are considering is the perfect fit for you and your home, you should begin looking into all the supplies and materials you will need to take care of your new dog.